top of page

 -

 When and where are practices and what do riders do at practice?Practices occur twice a week for most of the season, weather permitting.
-The first 5-6 practices will be in DeForest (location TBD) and are focused on basic skills for newer riders and building upon skills for experienced riders.
+The first 5-6 practices will be in DeForest, typically at Rivers Turn Park (4601 Innovation Drive, and are focused on basic skills for newer riders and building upon skills for experienced riders.
 After this first set of practices, then we will have a skills practice each week and an adventure ride each week where we can apply our skills on real mountain bike trails!
 We also tend to play a lot of games at practices that help us practice skills on and off the bike, as well as help us build a fun and supportive community.
-For the 2023 season we will practice in DeForest every Tuesday at local parks - these will be our skills practices.
-After our initial 5-6 practices we our second practice each week that will be an adventure ride.
+For the 2025 season we will practice in DeForest every Monday at local parks - these will be our skills practices.
+After our initial 5-6 practices we will try to make our second practice each week an adventure ride.
 These trail rides will take place at mountain bike parks in the area such as Sheehan (Sun Prairie), CamRock (Cambridge), Middleton Bike Park, Trek Trails (Waterloo).
 We may also get to ride some private mountain bike trails as well!
-These trail rides will alternate between Thursday evenings and Saturdays each week to allow for differing schedules of our families.
+When possible these trail rides will typically be on Wednesday evenings each week (If no trail ride is available on a Wednesday we will meet at our regular practice location instead).
+Although time can vary slightly based on our location and the time of sunset at the end of the season Monday and Wednesday rides are typically from 5:30 - 7:00 PM.

 bottom of page